 Welcome to my article about chicken photography.
-I'm going to attempt to explain some basic methods of photography and setting up shots.
-I'm afraid there won't be much on camera settings in here, as I'm useless at that---maybe I'll add some stuff on that later, when I've figured it out myself.
+I'm going to attempt to explain some basic methods of photography and setting up shots, as well as photo editing after the fact.
+I'm afraid there won't be much on manual camera settings in here, as I'm useless at that—maybe I'll add some information on it when I've figured it out myself.

 Before we delve into the setup, I'm going to quickly cover some terms and methods.